wilburhimself/wilburhimself.github.io/src/content/blog/20-legacy-code-and-the-trap-of-false-consistency.md

 excerpt: "Maintaining consistency in legacy codebases can become a barrier to improvement when it preserves bad design patterns.
 Effective refactoring requires distinguishing between beneficial consistency and resistance to necessary change."
 ---

-# Legacy Code And The Trap Of False Consistency

 "This new change is not consistent with our codebase."

 I'm used to hearing this when adding improvements to legacy codebases.
 It sounds like a call for consistency, but in reality, it's resistance to change.